 Environment protection laws require anyone who engages in an activity that creates noise which may be harmful to people or the environment to manage those risks of harm.
-This includes activities at civil construction, building and demolition sites.
+This includes manufacturing activities.
 Noise is defined as both sound and vibration.